 The depth of the transducer below datum.
 If the Vertical Referencing is set to 'None' this will be the depth of the transducer below the water line calculated with Depth / Pressure, Heave, Draft / HADR / Transducer Z value and any Static Shift.
 If the Vertical Referencing is set to GNSS, this value will be calculated slightly differently and will also include the Geoid (separation) Model and will exclude the Heave.
 Finally, if Vertical Referencing is set to Tide, it will include the Tide value and the Heave.

 This button will change the color of the currently selected attributes.

 Line Pattern Button

 This button will change the line pattern of the currently selected attributes.
-If you click and hold the button, you will see a dropdown list of the choices.
+If you click and hold the button, you will see a drop down list of the choices.
 If you simply click, it will cycle to the next line pattern.
-The choices are dots, dashed line, dot-dash line, dot-dot-dash line, and solid line.
-All types are shown below.
+The choices include: dots, dashed line, dot-dash line, dot-dot-dash line, and solid line.
+Some line types are shown below.

 This button will compute the difference between 2 attributes with the same units and add the series to the plot.
 Simply select 2 attributes with the same units and click the button.
-Below is a difference plot of vessel roll minus beam 160 roll.
+Below is a difference plot of Beam 240 Roll minus Beam 004 Roll.
 The order of the difference (a - b) is based on the selection order of the attributes.
 The series attribute name and the tool tip of the button will also indicate the order.